sh4tteredd/EcoZonaHacking/README.md

 # EcoZonaCharge

-A PoC tool and documentation about the italian [Ecozona](https://www.ecozona.info/) card
+A PoC tool and documentation about the italian [Ecozona](https://www.ecozona.info/) card and how to crack it.

 ## BIG DISCLAIMER